-Hypocalcemia following Prolia administration is a significant risk in patients with severe renal impairment [creatinine clearance < 30 mL/min], or receiving dialysis.
+Hypocalcemia following Prolia administration is a significant risk in patients with severe renal impairment [creatinine clearance < 30 mL/min] or receiving dialysis.
 Instruct all patients with severe renal impairment, including those receiving dialysis, about the symptoms of hypocalcemia and the importance of maintaining calcium levels with adequate calcium and vitamin D supplementation.

 In a clinical trial of over 7800 women with postmenopausal osteoporosis, serious infections leading to hospitalization were reported more frequently in the Prolia group than in the placebo group [see ADVERSE REACTIONS].
 Serious skin infections, as well as infections of the abdomen, urinary tract, and ear, were more frequent in patients treated with Prolia.
-Endocarditis was also reported more frequently in Prolia-treated subjects.
-The incidence of opportunistic infections was balanced between placebo and Prolia groups, and the overall incidence of infections was similar between the treatment groups.
+Endocarditis was also reported more frequently in Prolia-treated patients.
+The incidence of opportunistic infections was similar between placebo and Prolia groups, and the overall incidence of infections was similar between the treatment groups.
 Advise patients to seek prompt medical attention if they develop signs or symptoms of severe infection, including cellulitis.

 Patients on concomitant immunosuppressant agents or with impaired immune systems may be at increased risk for serious infections.
 Consider the benefit-risk profile in such patients before treating with Prolia.
 In patients who develop serious infections while on Prolia, prescribers should assess the need for continued Prolia therapy.